Austen Deans: Early life

 Deans was born on 2 December 1915 in Christchurch, New Zealand, one of two sons of Alister and Norma Deans.
 His father, Alister, was a scion of the Deans family, notable in Christchurch for being one of the earliest European settlers in the region, and was later killed at the Battle of Passchendaele.
 His mother was the daughter of the farmer Harry Knight.
-Austen Deans' early years were spent on the family farm near Malvern before, when he was 10, his mother moved to the Riccarton suburb in Christchurch.
+Austen Deans's early years were spent on the family farm near Malvern before, when he was 10, his mother moved to the Riccarton suburb in Christchurch.
 He was educated at Medbury School and at Christ's College.

 His interest in art developed when he was 12 years old, while on holidays at the family farm.
 He tramped into the hills taking painting and sketching materials with him.
 Family friends encouraged him in his art and when he finished his education, he decided to go to art school.
 Studying at the University of Canterbury towards a Bachelor of Arts concurrently with learning fine arts at the Canterbury College School of Art, he made the acquaintance of Bill Sutton.
 Despite being more interested in landscape work, he received much training in life drawing.
 Colin Lovell-Smith, Evelyn Page and Archibald Nicoll were influences.

 Deans graduated in 1937 and returned to the family farm to work.
 This financed his tramping trips to the Southern Alps where he would make several sketches and watercolours of the hill country.
 He received favourable reviews of his work at exhibitions at the School of Art's Sketch Club and the Canterbury Arts Society.
 Dame Ngaio Marsh was an early supporter and soon he was making a number of sales of his work.